-If you receive benefits under the Asylum Seekers Benefits Act (Asylbewerberleistungsgesetz), you are only entitled to the medical and dental treatment required for the treatment of acute illness or pain.
+If you receive benefits under the Asylum Seekers Benefits Act (Asylbewerberleistungsgesetz), you are only entitled to the medical and dental treatment required for the treatment of acute illness or pain during the first 18 months of your stay in Germany.
 This includes the provision of medicine and dressings, as well as other benefits required for recovery, improvement or alleviation of illness or its consequences.

 Officially recommended vaccinations and medically necessary preventive examinations for the prevention and early detection of diseases or the consequences of diseases are also covered, among other things.

 Expectant mothers and mothers in the first few weeks after a birth are entitled to medical and nursing care as well as support, midwife assistance as well as medicines, surgical dressings and therapeutic products.

 Further benefits can be granted if they are essential to ensure health in the individual case.
 This regulation makes it possible for the competent authorities providing benefits to meet special needs in the individual case.
 The law does not provide for any restrictions for the type of illness, which means that treatment for mental health problems can also be included.

 You can find more information about medical care at medmissio Institute for Global Health.
 Its MedBox aid library offers a for Ukrainian refugees with answers to urgent questions about their medical care.